fdznoriega/TextGame/readme.md

 ## What is it?
 This is a text-based adventure game written in Java and designed with clean architecture/principles.
-The goal is to create software which can be implemented in more than one way.
+The goal is to a game which can be implemented in more than one way.
 Once I create a console based implementation, a web-based one should be feasible.
 Perhaps even a voice only implementation in the future.